 The Market Monitoring Unit (MMU) analyzed measures of PJM energy market structure, participant conduct and market performance.
-As part of the review of market performance, the MMU analyzed the net revenues earned by combustion turbine (CT), combined cycle (CC), coal plant (CP), diesel (DS), nuclear, solar, and wind generating units.
-The analysis also includes nuclear surplus/shortfall details for all the nuclear plants in the PJM market and an assessment of the units at risk of retirement in PJM.
+As part of the review of market performance, the analysis includes the theoretical new entrant net revenues for combustion turbine (CT), combined cycle (CC), coal plant (CP), diesel (DS), nuclear, solar, and wind generating units.
+The analysis also includes actual net revenues and net revenue adequacy for all technology types, net revenue adequacy for nuclear plants, and an assessment of the units at risk of retirement.